kimfucious/torrent-fiesta/README.md

 This is a project to simplify running [Servarr](https://wiki.servarr.com/) apps in Docker containers.

 All of this was created to run on a Mac and the documentation herein is macOS centric.
-If you're on another platform, your mileage may vary and some things just won't work.
+If you're on another platform, some things just won't work.

 At present, [Lidarr](https://wiki.servarr.com/en/lidarr) and [Whisparr](https://wiki.servarr.com/en/whisparr) are not implemented.